BMG Music v. Gonzalez

 BMG Music v.
 Gonzalez, 430 F.3d 888 (7th Cir.
 2005), was a court decision in which the United States Court of Appeals for the Seventh Circuit ruled that a record company could sue a person who engaged in online sharing of music files for copyright infringement.
 The decision is noteworthy for rejecting the defendant's fair use defense, which had rested upon her contention that she was merely "sampling" songs with the intention of possibly purchasing the downloaded songs in the future, a practice known informally as "try before you buy".

 Facts

-Over a period of several weeks, defendant Cecelia Gonzalez downloaded an estimated 1,370 copyrighted songs onto her computer using the KaZaA peer-to-peer file sharing service, without authorization from the holders of the copyrights in the underlying compositions and sound recordings.
+Over a period of several weeks, defendant Cecelia Gonzalez downloaded an estimated 1,370 copyrighted songs onto her computer using the KaZaA peer-to-peer file sharing service, without authorization from the holders of the copyrights of the underlying compositions and sound recordings.
 Gonzalez owned compact discs containing some fraction of the songs that she downloaded.
 The parties disagreed on precisely how many of Gonzalez's downloads represented songs that she already owned on CD, but it was undisputed that she had never owned authorized copies of 30 of the songs that she downloaded.
 Gonzalez retained at least these 30 songs on her computer's hard drive even after deciding not to purchase them on CD.